mwokeefe/mwokeefe.github.io/content/pages/notes.md

 slug: notes

-Just a collection of notes...ss
+Just a collection of notes...